How to Answer Interview Questions About Anger at Work

 Your answer to any question about anger should contain two components.
 First, describe the particular situation that frustrated you, and then explain how you handled that situation.
 The situation should be work-related, and not something that happened in your personal life.
 Keep your explanation brief and to the point.

 Try to select a situation that does not involve a previous boss or manager, as this will make you appear to be an easily disgruntled employee.
 Similarly, while it is fine to mention being frustrated by someone’s unprofessional behavior or a difficult situation, do not spend too much time blaming or attacking someone else in your answer.
-It's also not to your advantage to mention something that could portray you in a bad light or something so minor and petty.
+It's also not to your advantage to mention something that could portray you in a bad light or something that to others may seem minor and petty.
 Your interviewer might wonder why it riled you up.

 Another option for answering this question is to say that you typically do not get angry at work.
 This demonstrates both that you do not lose control at work and that you realize that kind of behavior is inappropriate.
 However, after explaining this, you should still describe a time when you were frustrated or disappointed by something at work, and how you handled it.
 To deny that you ever become frustrated would make you appear insincere.